binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 Also brought to light by the OWASP Top 10 risks "[_No.
 2 Broken Authentication and Session Management_](https://www.owasp.org/index.php/Top_10_2013-A2-Broken_Authentication_and_Session_Management)".

-With this category of attacks, your attacker could be either someone you do or don't know.
+With this category of attacks, your attacker could be either someone you do or do not know.
 Possibly someone already with an account, an insider maybe, looking to take the next step which could be privilege escalation or even just alteration so that they have access to different resources by way of acquiring other accounts.
 Some possible attack vectors could be:

 * Password acquisition: by way of data-store theft (off-line attack) or poor password hashing strategies (susceptible to off-line and on-line attacks), discussed in the Countermeasures section but in more depth in the Management of Application Secrets sections
 * Passwords or sessionIds travelling over unsecured channels susceptible to Man In the Middle (MItM) attacks, discussed in the Countermeasures section but also refer to the TLS Downgrade sections of the Network chapter
-* Buggy Session Management SessionIds exposed in URLs
+* Buggy Session Management, SessionIds exposed in URLs
 * Faulty logout (not invalidating authentication tokens)
 * Faulty remember me functionality
 * Long session time-outs can exacerbate other weak areas of defence